-And when we saw a great deal for a two-night stay including three days in both Disneyland Paris parks and a meal plan, we hopped on it even though we’d only use a few hours of our two extra days.
+And when we saw a great deal for a two-night stay including three days in both Disneyland Paris parks (similar to Disney World’s Magic Kingdom and Hollywood Studios) and a meal plan, we hopped on it even though we’d only use a few hours of our two extra days.
 And we were psyched for some Disney magic – especially all decked out for our favorite time of year!

-Differences in Disneyland Paris vs Walt Disney World in Orlando
+Differences in Disneyland Paris vs Disney World in Orlando

 This is partially our fault for not thoroughly reading the stack of pamphlets we were handed.
 But, it was really unclear to us that some of the rides opened and closed at different times in Disneyland Paris.
 So, read everything and ask questions!
 Also, be prepared for things to close unexpectedly for maintenance or other unknown reasons.